Darquantino/Darquantino/README.md

 - 👋 Hi, I’m @Darquantino
-- 👀 I’m interested in Backend Programming
+- 👀 I’m interested in Fullstack Programming
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning JS, C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me aaytug92@gmail.com